 Eric moved to Madison in 1995 to teach economics at Hanover College.
 He immediately began exploring the trails below the College and in nearby Clifty Falls State Park.
 He enjoys camping and hiking with his family.
 He’s eager to serve on the Board and help protect natural areas in southeast Indiana.

 Judy Rust is a dynamic combination of skills.
 She helps us plan events and hone rough drafts of outreach materials into beautiful newsletters and handouts, and she always keeps us laughing.
 Judy is from Greensburg, Indiana.
 She has a passion for nature and all things living.
 A few highlights from a recent interview with Judy:

 What do you see as the future of Oak Heritage?
 I’d like OHC to become a household name and that large farmers and small home owners will consider protecting their land that they love.

 What are your hobbies?
 Our magnificent perennial gardens, arboretum, and 125 tons of rocks we call home, as well as out lovely 100 year old bungalow that shelters us from inclement weather.

-What is your favorite Oak Heritage Park?
+What is your favorite Oak Heritage Preserve?
 Why?
 Riverview.
 I love the esprit de corps that surrounded these individuals and resulted in a tremendous save – – not just for them but others who will enjoy this space.
 Also it serves as an example of what is possible if you work together and care enough.